rwestwick/RadioactiveFunkyChickens/README.md

 ### Initio code

-Several of the Python files are downloaded from the 4tronix web site to work with the Initio and Robohat hrdware.
+Several of the Python files are downloaded from the 4tronix web site to work with the Initio and Robohat hardware.

 ## See Also